-A traditional thatched holiday cottage offering pure rustic romance, this beautiful chocolate box Cotswold stone cottage is nestled in the quiet village of Whichford, famous for its pottery.
+A traditional thatched holiday cottage offering pure rustic romance, this beautiful chocolate box Cotswold stone cottage is nestled in the quiet village of Whichford.

 A cosy reading nook is situated here with aged leather chairs perfect for your morning coffee and reading the paper.
 In the dining area, dine at the white scrubbed pine table with beautiful oak shaker chairs.

 Leading into the delightful shaker kitchen with raw oak tops, electric oven and induction hob, microwave, fridge with ice compartment, dishwasher and washer/dryer.

 In the evening climb the stairs to the first floor where you will find the beautiful shaker panelled king-size bedroom with its heavenly pillow topped bed and luxurious bed linen complete with a hand painted roll-top bath.
 A separate shower room with shower and WC is also situated on this floor.

 Please note that babes in arms are welcome but the property is not suitable for toddlers.
 There is no travel cot or high chair provided.

 Step outside and enjoy a glass of wine in the evening sun, in the gardens to the rear of the cottage.
 A table and chairs sits within the patio which is well secluded.

 There is off-road parking for one car.

 This is a lovely cottage and I highly recommend it.
 Ultra comfortable bed, high quality of fixtures and fittings & all equipment and facilities needed for a really easy stay.